spadhi1995/tekdi.net/src/pages/careers/system-administrator.md

 * Working knowledge of hardware, and networking protocols: Subnet, DHCP, DNS, Firewalls, VPN, L1 Switch.
 * Experienced with Web Servers : Apache, Nginx, LAMP Stack, SSL Configuration.
 * Set up and configure Ubuntu/Other Linux on desktop and laptops
-* xperienced in Shell/Bash Scripting.
+* Experienced in Shell/Bash Scripting.
 * Familiar with GIT, Ansible and Jenkins
 * Common issues troubleshooting for Linux and Windows

-Qualification - BCA / MCA / BE / BTech (IT/Computer science)/ ME / MTech / BCS / MCS
+Qualification - **BCA / MCA / BE / BTech (IT/Computer science)/ ME / MTech / BCS / MCS**